 2009 ‘Learning Together: Journey through the Peaks’ (Unit) Conference, Rampton Hospital.

 2008 Trauma & Dissociation hosted by Valerie Sinason, Rampton Hospital.
 ‘Trauma & the Body’ Case Study.

-Health Professions Council (HCPC) – Registered Arts Therapist (2006-present)
+Health and Care Professions Council (HCPC) – Registered Arts Therapist (2006-present)

 British Association of Art Therapists (BAAT) – Full Time Member